timex-sinclair-projects/TS-Pico/docs/TS Pico Manual v1.2.md

 #### Understanding Append Mode

-Append mode is a powerful feature that controls how the TS Pico handles SAVE operations when a TAP file is mounted.
+Append mode is a powerful feature that controls how the TS-Pico handles SAVE operations when a TAP file is mounted.

 **Enable append mode:**
 ```